Drum Brake Vs Disc Brake: Which is the Better Choice?

 Comparison of drum brake Vs disc brake.
 Source: Pro Car Mechanics

-3. Efficiency Difference
+3. Efficiency difference

 The rotating wheel receives less or moderate frictional force during the brake applied.
 That’s why drum brakes are mainly installed in larger vehicles.
-Another reason is that these brakes can expand in size, which makes them quite efficient according to the requirement of heavy cars.
+Another reason is that these brakes can expand in size, which makes them quite efficient according to the requirements of heavy cars.

 Basic difference of Drum Brake Vs Disc Brake

-Battle between drum brake Vs disc brake.
+The battle between drum brake Vs disc brake.
 Source: Internet

 When it comes to disc brakes, the rotating wheel gets quite high frictional force because of the contact between the rotating disc and the brake pads.